mattmaynes2/aria/reports/research/02-AutomationSystems.md

  How are new devices added to the automation systems network.

-- **Home Network (Design, layout, configuration?)** <need to pick name>
+- **Network**
  How do these systems setup the network of devices.
 Do they use a central server, are all devices independent etc..

 - **API**

- Does the system provide an API that our system could potentially use to control the devices from these systems.
+ Does the system provide an API that our system could potentially use to control the devices connected to these systems.
+In order to control these devices we require that the following; a way to view all connected devices, a way to get notifications when a device in the system changes states, a way to change the state of a device.

 - **Third Party Integrations**